dknsapatin/dknsapatin/README.md

 I'm an aspiring Front End Web Developer 👨‍💻

-- 👨‍🎓 I received my Bachelors in Computer Science at University of North Carolina at Charlotte.
+- 👨‍🎓 I received my Bachelors in Computer Science at the University of North Carolina at Charlotte (2020).

 - 📚 I’m currently learning advanced JavaScript and React with a heavy background in HTML & SASS/CSS.